If you want to get chickens and have neighbors nearby, you’re likely pondering this question – “Are chickens noisy?”

 Roosters

-Let’s just get this one out of the way.
+Letโs just get this one out of the way.
 Roosters are LOUD.
 All day, every day.
-Roosters start crowing when they are ~8 weeks old and won’t stop until their last day.
-If you are worried about noise or live in town, I’d recommend only keeping hens.
+Roosters start crowing when they are ~8 weeks old and wonโt stop until their last day.
+If you are worried about noise or live in town, then I would recommend not keeping a rooster around.
+Most cities won’t allow them for this exact reason.

-If you can handle the noise, I will say that roosters are great additions to the homestead.
+However, if you can handle the noise, I will say that roosters are great additions to the homestead.
 They not only provide for and protect the hens, but they also ensure egg fertilization so you can have a steady supply of chicks!
-True self-sufficiency.
+True self-sufficiency at its finest.

 Normal Chatting